Tags

 4. A browse page opens displaying only items tagged with the tag you clicked.

 You can rename a tag from this page.
-Tags edited in the admin panel change on all items across the site wherever they appear.
+This tag edit will affect all attached resources across the site wherever they appear.

 Tagedit.png